dominicOT/iCodePython/Loops/readme.md

 # Python Loops
-Python loops are programming constructs that allow coders to repeatedly execute a block of code until a certain condition is met.
+Python loops are programming constructs that allow coders to repeatedly execute a block of code until a certain condition is met. <br>
 There are two main types of loops in Python.